- Nationwide offers low rates for older drivers, along with discounts for those who don’t drive much.

 Not all Nationwide insurance reviews are positive.
-Here are a couple of examples from customers who were disappointed with the company.
+Here are a couple of examples from people who held Nationwide auto insurance policies and were disappointed with the company.

 “My rates went up significantly after receiving my first bill.
 I was baited and switched.
 Be [wary] of this company, as they did not honor a refund of the amount and had promised my rate would not change.
 They made an error in the application, and I ended up paying for it.”